Cloud Insight FAQ

 Aggregation interval: 1 minute (Min1)

-Q. How do I create and use Custom Schema?
+Q. How can I create and use Custom Schema?

 Note

-For more information on Custom Schema and SendData API, see the following guides:
+For more information about Custom Schema and SendData APIs, see the following guides:

-The detailed scenario for using Custom Schema and Send Data API is as follows:
+The detailed quickstart for using Custom Schema and Send Data APIs is as follows:

-See Custom Schema user guide to create Custom Schema.
+See the Custom Schema user guide to create Custom Schema.

-After creating Custom Schema, click the [Example of data transfer] button to check the [Sample Data format to be transferred].
+After creating Custom Schema, click the [Examples of data transfer] to check the [Sample Data format to be transferred].

-The following is an example of Custom Schema for collecting the usage of Filesystem.
-(As Cloud Insight provides the Filesystem-type metrics, please note that this is for illustrative purposes only.)
+The following are examples of Custom Schema for collecting the usage of Filesystem: (As Cloud Insight provides the Filesystem-type metrics, note that this is for illustrative purposes only.)

 Product Type : CustomFilesystem